 The AI Agents feature is like having a team of specialized translators on call.
 One agent handles technical documentation, another focuses on marketing copy, and a third specializes in legal contracts.
 You can train agents on your brand guidelines and previous translations, creating consistency across massive translation projects.

 Smartcat claims up to 99% translation accuracy across languages.
-In my testing with less common language pairs (Thai to Portuguese, Arabic to Korean), the quality held up remarkably well.
+With less common language pairs (Thai to Portuguese, Arabic to Korean), the quality holds up remarkably well.
 The platform combines neural machine translation with optional human review from the linguist marketplace.

 Pricing breakdown:

-• Business ($669/month): Custom AI Agents, advanced workflows, priority support
+- Business ($669 per month): Custom AI Agents, advanced workflows, priority support

 Real-world performance:

-I used Smartcat to localize a mobile app into 12 languages simultaneously.
-The platform managed strings, screenshots, and app store descriptions in one workflow.
-With AI translation plus human review from the marketplace, the entire project cost $2,400 and finished in 4 days.
-Traditional translation agencies quoted $8,000+ for the same scope.
+A common use case: localizing a mobile app into 12 languages simultaneously.
+Smartcat manages strings, screenshots, and app store descriptions in one workflow.
+Users report completing similar projects for around $2,400 in 4 days, where traditional agencies typically quote $8,000+ for the same scope.

 Pros: